vshymanskyy/TinyGSM/README.md

 To return module to **Factory Defaults**, use this sketch:
   File -> Examples -> TynyGSM -> tools -> [FactoryReset](https://github.com/vshymanskyy/TinyGSM/blob/master/tools/FactoryReset/FactoryReset.ino)

-### Goouuu Tech IOT-GA6 vs AiThinker A6 confusion
+### Goouuu Tech IOT-GA6 vs AI-Thinker A6 confusion

-It turns out that **Goouuu Tech IOT-GA6** is not the same as **AiThinker A6**.
+It turns out that **Goouuu Tech IOT-GA6** is not the same as **AI-Thinker A6**.
 Unfortunately IOT-GA6 is not supported out of the box yet.
 There are some hints that IOT-GA6 firmware may be updated to match A6...
 But no one confirmed that up to my knowledge.

 __________